antibland/binary-diner/README.md

-# Mel‘s Binary Diner
+# Mel’s Binary Diner

 This project is a learning tool delivered through the metaphor of a greasy spoon diner.
 It focuses on pain points and use-cases I've noticed while working in the enterprise, e-commerce world.
 Did I kill the mystique for you yet?
-In the nearly twenty years I‘ve spent building things for the web, I‘ve encountered the same issues, misconceptions and mistakes over and over…and over again (I‘ve made my fair share).
+In the nearly twenty years I’ve spent building things for the web, I’ve encountered the same issues, misconceptions and mistakes over and over…and over again (I’ve made my fair share).
 For personal projects, these mistakes often have minimal impact; the enterprise world is a less forgiving place.
 Wrong turns break budgets.

-Despite the fact that great documentation exists for the technologies we use, it‘s often not enough to spread education.
+Despite the fact that great documentation exists for the technologies we use, it’s often not enough to spread education.
 In fact, if documentation was all we ever needed, Stack Overflow would not be a thing.
 Many of us learn better by example.
 One size of learning does not fit all.

 ## Running it locally